x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/permissions.md

 ![Role, role assignment policy, mailbox relationship](../media/ITPro_Security_RBAC_SimplifiedRAPRelationship.gif)

 The Default Role Assignment Policy role assignment policy is included with Exchange Server.
 As the name implies, it's the default role assignment policy.
-If you want to change the permissions provided by this role assignment policy, or if you want to create role assignment policies, see [Work with role assignment policies](#CustomRAP.md) later in this topic.
+If you want to change the permissions provided by this role assignment policy, or if you want to create role assignment policies, see [Work with role assignment policies](#work-with-role-assignment-policies) later in this topic.

 ## Work with role groups
-<a name="CustomRoleGroup"> </a>

 To manage your permissions using role groups in Exchange Server, we recommend that you use the Exchange admin center (EAC).
 When you use the EAC to manage role groups, you can add and remove roles and members, create role groups, and copy role groups with a few clicks of your mouse.
 The EAC provides simple dialog boxes, such as the **new role group** dialog box, shown in the following figure, to perform these tasks.

- **New role group dialog box in the EAC**
+### New role group dialog box in the EAC

 ![New role group dialog box in the EAC](../media/ITPro_Security_RBAC_SimplifiedEACRoleGroup.jpg)